 AustralianSuper members in the Balanced option have seen a bumper 20.43% return on their savings for the 2021 financial year.
 This is the biggest financial year return members have seen since the option was started over 35 years ago1.
 This is great news for members and is a result of the Fund’s expertise, size, scale, and long-term investment view.

-AustralianSuper’s investment team has navigated market changes and used the Fund’s size and scale to continue to deliver leading2 long-term performance for members.
+AustralianSuper’s investment team has navigated market changes and used the Fund’s size and scale to continue to deliver leading2 long-term performance for millions of members.

 An investment return to members in the Balanced option of 20.43%